galtay/govlytics/README.md

 > git clone https://github.com/unitedstates/congress-legislators.git
 ```

-The `.yaml` files included in the `congress-legislators` repo are small
+The data about congress legislators is small enough that the `.yaml` files
-enough that they are included with the repo.
-The data available
+that store it are included in the `congress-legislators` repo.
-through the `congress` repo is larger and must be fetched by running
+The data available through the `congress` repo is larger and must be
-commands.
-To fetch data, first install the requirements of the `congress`
+fetched by running commands.
+To fetch data, first install the requirements
-repo.
+of the `congress` repo.

 ```bash
 > cd data/congress